digital-asset/daml/docs/source/ops/connect/auth0.rst

 In a complete Daml system, the Daml components only concern themselves with *authorization*: requests are accompanied by a (signed) token that *claims* a number of rights (such as the right to *act as*  a given party).
-The Daml system will accept these claims at face value provided that the token signature checks out.
+The Daml system will check the signature of the token, but will not perform any further verification of the claims themselves.

 On the other side of the fence, the *authentication system* needs to verify a client's identity and, based on the result, provide them with an appropriate